ziangqin-stu/rl_hiro/README.md

 **Hint:**

 * only uses positional parameters to form goal
-* set delayed parameter update interval to be 1
+* set delayed parameter update interval to 1

 ## Start to Use This Code Base